DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-header-row.md

 import { DxTableHeaderRow } from '@devexpress/dx-vue-grid-bootstrap4';
 ```

-If you want to use custom components, you can import the themeless plugin:
+You can import a themeless plugin if you want to use custom components:

 ```js
 import { DxTableHeaderRow } from '@devexpress/dx-vue-grid';